amusingimpala75/macpaperd/readme.md

 # macpaperd

-Disclaimer: although the name includes 'mac' and this is built for Macs, this is not sponsored or run by Apple, and I am not affiliated with Apple.
+Disclaimer: although the name includes 'mac' and this is built for macOS, this is not sponsored or run by Apple, and I am not affiliated with Apple.

 ### Read before use